flosch/simpleapi/README.rst

 :_version: version number of the API that should be used
 :_access_key: access key to the API (only if `__authentiation__` in `namespace` is defined)
 :_callback: defines the callback for JSONP (default is `simpleapiCallback`)
-:_mimetype: `simpleapi` automatically sets the correct mime type depending on the output format. you can set a different mimetype by set this http parameter.
+:_mimetype: `simpleapi` automatically sets the correct mime type depending on the desired output format. you can set a different mimetype by set this http parameter.

 Server's response
 -----------------